-During the first two term as President of Russia it must be recognized that after the dissolution of the former Soviet Union Vladimir Putin saved Russia from further disintegration and pulled the country out of poverty and enabled people to live normally again, with aspirations of returning Russia to geopolitical relevance.
+During his first two term as President of Russia it must be recognized after the dissolution of the former Soviet Union Vladimir Putin saved Russia from further disintegration and pulled the country out of poverty and enabled people to live normally again, with aspirations of returning Russia to geopolitical relevance.

 But after ruling for two Decennia, in the labyrinth Vladimir Putin has created there are not many friends left.
 In this world, everyone is either an enemy or a potential enemy.